Jump To Products

-In the past we have interviewed both the owners of Odin Designs and Tepui Tents, and this time around we wanted to know a little bit more about Roost USA.
+In the past we interviewed the owners of Tepui Tents, and this time around we wanted to know a little bit more about Roost USA.
 For those who don’t know them Roost is a small company based in Iowa, that specializes in hardshell roof top tents, but with one game changing characteristic: they are made in USA.

 Yes, you’ve read it right, made in USA.
 And not only, but all their materials are also USA made, which is quite a refreshing piece of news in a time when most items are manufactured in Asia.